Yass Town railway station: History

-The Yass Town branch tramway was formally closed in 1988.
+The Yass Town branch tramway opened on 20 April 1892, with the pre-existing Yass station renamed Yass Junction on the same day.
+The line was formally closed in 1988.
 The Australian Railway Historical Society (ACT Division) negotiated with the State Rail Authority and the then-Yass Shire regarding the future of the tramway and yard, resulting in the council assuming control and leasing the station to the ARHS.
 The Yass Railway Museum opened in the former station building on the centenary of the tramway's opening, 20 April 1992.

 The museum subsequently returned to control of the council, and continues to operate out of the former station.

 Description

 The station precinct consists of a group of buildings constructed in 1891-1892.
 The station building is a type 4 timber roadside station.
 The site also contains a timber shed, a corrugated iron lamp room, and a goods shed consisting of a side shed without awning.

 The platform is timber and at ground level due to having been used for a tramway.
 A T42 5 ton jib crane and an Avery 4cwt weighing machine are located at the station.

 The track formation and track along Dutton Street also forms part of the heritage listing.